116 Player Piano Technical Reprints

 Universal Service Manual (U-1): $22.00

 Made during the 1960's and 1970's, the 'Universal', which was made in California, was the first player piano to use synthetic 'Perflex' pouches.
+(The earliest of these 'modern' players was named the 'American'.)
 Also, it was the first player piano to have an all-aluminum stack with rubber gaskets and neoprene valve facings.
 Thought not to exist, an original service manual was recently located.
 To it has been added the electronic schematics discovered by an engineer at Story & Clark, making this the most complete manual available for this player system.
 Complete with a short Troubleshooting section and Illustrated Parts Breakdown.
 It does not contain information about the Theory of Operation or Rebuilding.
 8-1/2" x 11", 20 pages.

 Universal Nickelodeon Diagrams (USM-N): $9.95